FoamyGuy/BroadcastReceiverExample/README.md

 BroadcastReceiverExample
 ========================

-Demonstration of basics with Broadcast
+Demonstration of basics with BroadcastReceivers on the Android platform.